matthewrdev/building-addins-for-xamarin-studio/README.md

 Our projects addin info file contains the assembly level attributes that specifies the version, id, name, descriptoin and much more to the IDE when our addin is installed.

-Let's take a look at what our translation addin exposes:
+These are the assembly attributes that our translation addin uses.

 ```
 using Mono.Addins;